Looking for kid-friendly, budget friendly, and healthy snack ideas?

 - Immediately pour over popcorn and stir to coat.
 The topping will be hot at first, so be careful with your hands!

-Note: There are 2 ways to make this, one being using 16 cups of popcorn as noted above.
+- There are 2 ways to make this, as you can also use 16 cups of popcorn instead of eight.
 We've made it this way a number of times and the sweetness is still enough to make it a great treat.
 You will love it!

 For more tips on making popcorn that tastes great from a family that makes a lot of it, visit my post on Basic Homemade Popcorn.
 You also may want to check out my post on why popcorn can help any family's budget.